Ndutaw/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of POWER divided by DIVIDE followed by a new line and they are environment variables displays the result of BREATH to the power LOVE converts a number from base 2 to base 10,the script should display the number in base 10 followed by a new line
+prints the result of POWER divided by DIVIDE followed by a new line and they are environment variables displays the result of BREATH to the power LOVE converts a number from base 2 to base 10,the script should display the number in base 10 followed by a new line prints all possible combinations of two letters except oo> letters are lower cases from a to z one combination per line the output should be alpha ordered starting with aa do not print oo